-Prior to determining that a family member or a family has abandoned the unit, the PHA shall take into account the role domestic violence, dating violence, or stalking played in the absence.
+Prior to determining that a family member or a family has abandoned the unit, the PHA shall take into account the role domestic violence, dating violence, sexual assault, or stalking played in the absence.

-Absent Head, Spouse, Domestic Partner, Cohead or Any Adult Family Member calculation of household income provided the individual does not have another permanent residence.
+Absent Head, Spouse, Domestic Partner, Cohead or Any Adult Family Member

-An employed head, spouse, domestic partner, cohead or any adult family member absent from the unit more than 30 consecutive days due to employment will continue to be considered a family member and any income or benefits received will be included in the
+An employed head, spouse, domestic partner, cohead or any adult family member absent from the unit more than 30 consecutive days due to employment will continue to be considered a family member and any income or benefits received will be included in the calculation of household income provided the individual does not have another permanent residence.